akoutmos/mjml_eex/README.md

 Be sure to look at the `MjmlEEx.Component` module for additional usage information as you can also pass options to your template and use them when generating the partial string.
 One thing to note is that when using `render_static_component`, the data that is passed to the component must be defined at compile time.
-This means that you cannot use any assigns that would bee to be evaluated at runtime.
+This means that you cannot use any assigns that would be evaluated at runtime.
 For example, this would raise an error:

 ```elixir
 <mj-text>